 When families express frustration or concern with the effectiveness of Positive Parenting, it’s usually because there has been a misstep or two (or three!) along the way.
 But don’t worry, those missteps are easy to correct!

-So before you throw in the Positive Parenting towel for good, here are a few common hiccups that parents face when trying to implement Positive Parenting Techniques in their home.
+So before you throw in the Positive Parenting towel for good, here are a few common hiccups parents face when trying to implement Positive Parenting Techniques in their homes.

 5 Common Missteps Parents Make When Implementing Positive Parenting Techniques

 I know this is hard.
 And when life throws you curveballs–snow days, schedule changes, unforeseen circumstances, financial hardships–it can be even more difficult to stay focused and remain consistent in your parenting.